Comedones and Comedonal Acne

 An open comedo is what is commonly call a blackhead.
 It occurs when the plug of oil becomes trapped within the hair follicle near the pore opening.
 The top of the plug is at the surface of the skin and is exposed to air.

-The dark brown top of a blackhead isn't dirt trapped within the pore, but rather oil that has oxidized and darkened.
+The dark brown top of a blackhead isn't dirt trapped within the pore, but rather melanin pigment that has oxidized and darkened.

-The air oxidizes the oil and darkens it, similar to what happens when an apple is cut and left exposed to air.
+The air oxidizes the oil and darkens it, like when an apple is cut and left exposed to air.
 The top of the plug takes on the dark brown color typical of blackheads.

-If you were to gently extract the blackhead, you can see the dark top portion of the plug is dark while the lower portion that was not exposed to air is creamy white to yellow.
+If you were to extract the blackhead gently, you could see the dark top portion of the plug is dark while the lower portion not exposed to air is creamy white to yellow.

-These blackheads typically form on the sides and bridge of the nose, the chin, on the shoulders, and back.
+These blackheads typically form on the sides and bridge of the nose, the chin, shoulders, inside the ear, and back.

 Closed Comedones

-The plug doesn't turn black, instead a whitish or flesh-colored a bump appears on the skin.
-The bump isn't red, nor inflamed, and it doesn't hurt.
+The plug doesn't turn black; instead, a whitish or flesh-colored bump appears on the skin.
+The bump isn't red or inflamed, and it doesn't hurt.

 These whiteheads most often appear on the forehead, chin, and cheeks.